 How to conduct a Twitter audit

-If you want to see how your brand is performing, to determine if you’re moving in the right direction or to uncover your weaknesses, then simply conduct a Twitter audit.
+A thorough analysis like a Twitter audit helps you see how your brand is performing, determine if you’re moving in the right direction, and uncover your weaknesses.

-It’s good to constantly analyze your efforts and strategies.
-This is why conducting a Twitter audit every once in a while seems like a good idea.
+It’s good practice to constantly analyze your efforts and strategies.
+This is why conducting a social media audit every once in a while is an excellent idea.

 - see what are the most liked, commented and retweeted tweets